kallebertell/vuedragger/README.md

 * Generally in a real app I'd try to extract the interesting logic away from presentational components so I can test that more easily with unit tests without having to involve dom.
 If using Vuex I'd assume I'd mostly be testing selectors and reducers.
 For presentational components mostly devoid of logic sort of smoke test should be enough.
 Jest has snapshot testing for this which are very low-maintenance, not sure if something similar is possible with Vue.

 * re-usable components can also be tested in some sort of harness (e.g. styleguide).
 It's also easier to develop them to be re-usable there.

+* side effects (e.g. async api request) are more easily tested when the related behaviour is isolated into their own testable modules (with whatever side effect management library)

 * For e2e tests I'd only have a few testing the happy paths of core use cases.